-Prof. Thais Russomano graduated in medicine from the Federal University of Pelotas, Brazil (1985), specialising in internal and emergency medicine.
+Prof. Thais Russomano graduated in medicine from the Federal University of Pelotas, Brazil (1985), specialising in internal medicine with experience in emergency and intensive care medicine.
 She has a Master’s Degree in Aerospace Medicine - Wright State University, USA (1991), and PhD in Space Physiology - King's College London (1998).
 She worked for 3 years as a Space Scientist at the Institute of Aerospace Medicine, German Aerospace Centre (DLR) in Cologne, Germany, before founding the Microgravity Centre, PUCRS, a unique international reference centre in the study of human space physiology and space biomedical engineering, which she coordinated for 18 years.
 Thais has been academically linked for more than 10 years to CHAPS, Faculty of Life Sciences and Medicine, King’s College London, having acted as the Deputy Course Director/Senior Lecturer of the Space Physiology & Health MSc degree course (2009-2020).
 In addition, she is a visiting professor at Aalto University, Finland, in Space & Design; Deggendorf Institute of Technology, European Campus, Germany, contributing to the MSc in Medical Informatics; UCFSPA in Porto Alegre, Brazil, in the areas of human physiology in extreme environments & digital health; and the Faculty of Medicine, University of Lisbon in space physiology & aviation medicine.

 Thais has more than 30 years of experience teaching and researching in the fields of Aerospace Medicine, Space Physiology, Aerospace Biomedical Engineering and Telemedicine & Digital Health.
 She participated in two European Space Agency (ESA) sponsored parabolic flight campaigns in Bordeaux, France, researching a new technique for administering extra-terrestrial CPR, and testing a medical device (Earlobe Arterialised Blood Collector – EABC) for the collection of arterialised blood in space.